insin/forum/README.rst

   topics start to take a turn for the worse in that direction.

-  People who just wanted to read and post in the original topic can continue to do so *and* still have it out
+  People who just wanted to read and post in the original topic can continue to do so *and* still have it out in the metaposts.
+Win/win or win/lose - the choice is yours.

   Inspired by my many years with the excellent people of `RLLMUK`_.